human-conditions/yodrew.github.io-original/_pages/hygiene.md

 Elder hygienists have written much about these laws, and I refer you to their work, beginning with [Shelton](/nhs.pdf).
 I will make a few comments here.

 As we can see, hygiene is philosophical.
 It mirrors the axiomatic concepts found in realist metaphysics.
 Hygiene is based on the being, identity, consciousness, and causality of life.
 Life is.
-Life is what it is: alive (self-preserving).
-Human life is self-aware and volitional: Life knows and chooses.
-Life acts in accordance with its nature.
+Life is what it is: alive, ie, self-preserving and conditional.
+Man is self-knowing and volitional.
+Life functions in accordance with its nature.

 Life is assertive, intelligent, and active.
 It is not a helpless, stupid reaction.
 This regards the laws of _Force_ and _Coordination_.
 Self-preserving means self-generating, self-maintaining, and self-healing.
 These obtain in every aspect of life and at every scale, from the cells to the organism as a whole.
 This is part of the _Law of Order_.
 It preserves itself as well as it can stand to, and this capacity varies.
 This is the _Law of Capacity_ (more about this law later).

 Other laws follow.
 The _Law of Action_ states that only the organism performs vital action, including healing.
 So only the organism can heal the organism.
 Again, this is true at every scale.
 Even a cell must heal itself; another cannot.
 The _Law of Power_ states that energy used to perform action resides only in the organism, not anything external to it.
 (This law might have treated the ability as well as the energy to act.
 The _Law of Capacity_ now addresses ability along with other elements.)

-Thus, no drug, herb, or food heals; neither any condition or practice; nor treatment, person, or device.
-Thus there are no cures.
-Attempting to heal the body from the outside further damages it or drains its power to heal itself.
-Whatever benefit might appear in the short term, such attempts mask the body's illness and delay its healing.
+Thus, no drug, herb, or food heals; neither any condition nor practice; nor treatment, person, or device.
+Thus there is no cure, no indication to medicate.
+Attempting to correct the organism from the outside further traumatizes, poisons, and exhausts its power to heal itself.
+Whatever benefit appears in the short term undermines vitality in the long term.
+Such attempts mask the body's illness and delay its healing.
 This is an example of the intriguing _Law of Dual Effect_.

 The other laws compliment and develop on these.

-NOTE: In an earlier edition of this book, I wrote:

-> Sixteen laws is too great a number for the mind to apprehend at once.
-So over time, integrating laws will emerge or some laws will be recognized as primary to others.
-Three to five "Great Laws", with the others as corollaries or sub-laws, will bring hygiene within reach of everyone's understanding.

-In the above list, this process has commenced.

 ##### examples